Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Chuck-Line Rider – An unemployed cowboy who rode from ranch to ranch, exchanging a bit of news and gossip for a meal.
 Also called a “grub-line rider.”

-Chuck Wagon Chicken – Cowboys humorously used the term for fried bacon.
+Chuck Wagon Chicken – Cowboys humorously used the term to refer to fried bacon.

 Chuffy – Blunt, surly, clownish.